aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-diagrams/create-update-layout-and-auto-fit-shapes/_index.md

 Example:

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Knowledge-Base-CreatingDiagramWithAspose-CreatingDiagramWithAspose.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Knowledge-Base-CreatingDiagramWithAspose-CreatingDiagramWithAspose.cs" >}}
 ## **Update Shape Properties**
 When working with Microsoft Visio diagrams, users can update shape attributes including text, style, position, height and width.
 As a software developer working with Visio files, you'll be asked to do this programmatically.
 The good news is that it is possible, either using the mechanisms for programming with Visio files that Microsoft provides, VSTO, or using [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net).